forby/Clayton-Connect-2020/README.md

 If you'd like to minify the css and js, run `npm run production`.

-Otherwise if you want to make small changes, you can find the compiled markup in `/dist`, though this will be overwritten with any subsequent compile.
+**__Otherwise__** if you just want to make small final changes, you can edit the compiled markup in `/dist`, though this will be overwritten with any subsequent compile.